 Maca is an adaptogen, which means it helps the body to adapt by regulating the endocrine system, and the nervous system.
 This helps the body to manage stress and calm anxiety, improving energy, stamina, and endurance.

 Maca stimulates the hypothalamus and pituitary -our master glands and these produce hormones that regulate other hormones produced in the thyroid, the adrenals, the ovaries, testicles, and the pancreas as needed.

-Maca is thought to help improve PMS, hormonal balance in menopause, improve mood, and help in cases of PCOS.
-Maca has many benefits including, help with insomnia, hot flushes, increase libido, boost fertility, decrease fatigue, and improve mental clarity (source).
+Maca is thought to help improve PMS, and hormonal balance in menopause, improve mood and help in cases of PCOS.
+Maca has many benefits, helps with insomnia, and hot flashes, increases libido, boosts fertility, decreases fatigue, and improves mental clarity (source).

 Maca can easily be added to smoothies, soups, and salads.